vedxyz/leetcode-solutions/README.md

 ### Q637 - Average of Levels in Binary Tree

 - Instead of keeping track of levels in BFS pairs, it's better to use the level traversal trick in Q111.

+### Q647 - Palindromic Substrings

+- There are two ways to approach this kind of palindrome question:
+  - **Dynamic Programming:** Keep a 2d matrix as a boolean store for indices where there is a palindrome.
+    For two index pointers `i, j`, the vector `dp[i][j]` would be mapped to that substring.
+    Since there are two base cases, you get those out of the way and work out all the other lengths up to the length of the string.
+  - **Expand Around Center:** For any index, you can check if the characters to the left and right are equal.
+    Once you find an unequality, you can break out and return the count so far.
+    Note that this applies differently for an odd or even palindrome.
+A single index is enough for an odd palindrome, but when checking even palindromes you would need two indices `i` and `i+1`.

 ### Q680 - Valid Palindrome II